Cooking With Bliss

 ingredient shot for making cornish hens

-• It isn't necessary to choose an expensive bottle of white wine, but I do suggest that you choose a descent bottle and one that you enjoy drinking yourself if you do drink wine.
+• For the wine, there’s no need to splurge on an expensive bottle, but I recommend choosing a decent one that you’d enjoy drinking if you do drink wine.

 Step by steps photos on how to make cornish hen steps 1-4